 Try New Things.
 Use diabetes as an opportunity to find new recipes, foods, or activities to try.

 Develop a Strong Support Network.
 If you have a support network, it's been proven that you will be more likely to follow your health regimen.
-Additionally, research for diabetes shows that people with support from loved ones have healthier levels of blood sugar during high stress.
+Additionally, research shows that people with support from loved ones have healthier levels of blood sugar during high stress.
 Make sure to talk with those close to you about how they can help you.